Windsor Castle crossbow ‘assassin’ admitted having ‘harsh purpose’

 On Christmas Day 2021, Jaswant Singh Chail was detained after breaching the grounds with a loaded crossbow while the late Queen was in residence.

-He was allegedly encouraged by an Artificial Intelligence girlfriend Sarai, who he believed was an “angel” in avatar form.
+He was allegedly encouraged by an artificial intelligence (AI) girlfriend, Sarai, whom he believed was an “angel” in avatar form.

 In February, Chail, now aged 21, from Southampton, Hampshire, pleaded guilty to an offence under the Treason Act, making a threat to kill the then-Queen and having a loaded crossbow in a public place.